A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this book deals with a child who has autism and how it affects others around him.
+Parents need to know that this book deals with a child on the autism spectrum and how he affects others around him.
 There are some emotional situations, as well.

-Author Nora Baskin tries to bring readers into the world of a child with autism, and it's a heartbreaking, moving, yet loving look as Jason struggles to use "our language" to describe the world around him and how he fits into it.
+Author Nora Baskin tries to bring readers into the world of a child oon the autism spectrum, and it's a heartbreaking, moving, and loving look.
+Jason struggles to use "our language" to describe the world around him and how he fits into it.
 He describes knowing how others feel about him even though they think he doesn't understand -- his mother taking his baby brother with her everywhere because she's afraid he might hurt him, his grandmother speaking slowly and loudly to him as if he can't hear, kids making fun of him, his anxiety about meeting a friend who doesn't know about his condition.